aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 The [codedeploy-blue-green](infra/codedeploy-blue-green/) folder contains an example of the configuration needed to setup and execute a [blue-green deployment with CodeDeploy](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-bluegreen.html) directly: CodeDeploy appspec file, ECS task definition file, ECS service, CodeDeploy application definition, and CodeDeploy deployment group.

-In this example, the infrastructure resources (load balancer, security groups, roles, etc) are modeled and provisioned with the [AWS CDK](https://github.com/awslabs/aws-cdk) and CloudFormation.
-The ECS service and CodeDeploy resources are created outside of CloudFormation using a script, and all future deployments to the ECS service are done directly with CodeDeploy outside of CloudFormation.
-Note that the setup of resources for this example cannot currently be done entirely with CloudFormation, unless custom CFN resources are used (see [this issue for details](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/issues/483)).
+In this example, all the resources (ECS service, CodeDeploy deployment group, load balancer, security groups, roles, etc) are modeled and provisioned with the [AWS CDK](https://github.com/awslabs/aws-cdk) and CloudFormation.
+All future deployments to the ECS service are done directly with CodeDeploy, outside of CloudFormation.

 The [codedeploy-lifecycle-event-hooks](infra/codedeploy-lifecycle-event-hooks) folder contains an example of a pre-traffic CodeDeploy lifecycle event hook that is modeled and provisioned with CloudFormation and the [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/).